Hewlett Packard Enterprise (NYSE:HPE) Releases FY 2022 Earnings Guidance

-A number of brokerages recently commented on HPE.
-Zacks Investment Research downgraded Hewlett Packard Enterprise from a buy rating to a hold rating and set a $15.00 price target for the company. in a report on Thursday, September 9th.
-Raymond James increased their price target on Hewlett Packard Enterprise from $19.00 to $20.00 and gave the company an outperform rating in a report on Friday.
-Deutsche Bank Aktiengesellschaft reissued a buy rating and issued a $18.00 price target on shares of Hewlett Packard Enterprise in a report on Wednesday, September 29th.
-Wells Fargo & Company increased their price target on Hewlett Packard Enterprise from $18.00 to $20.00 and gave the company an overweight rating in a report on Friday, September 3rd.
+Several equities analysts have recently issued reports on the company.
+Deutsche Bank Aktiengesellschaft restated a buy rating and set a $18.00 target price on shares of Hewlett Packard Enterprise in a research report on Wednesday, September 29th.
+Wells Fargo & Company boosted their target price on Hewlett Packard Enterprise from $18.00 to $20.00 and gave the stock an overweight rating in a research report on Friday, September 3rd.
 They noted that the move was a valuation call.
-Finally, Evercore ISI raised Hewlett Packard Enterprise from an in-line rating to an outperform rating and increased their price target for the company from $16.00 to $20.00 in a report on Sunday, July 25th.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and eight have given a buy rating to the stock.
-According to MarketBeat, the company has an average rating of Buy and an average price target of $16.75.
+Raymond James lifted their price objective on Hewlett Packard Enterprise from $19.00 to $20.00 and gave the company an outperform rating in a report on Friday, October 29th.
+Evercore ISI upgraded Hewlett Packard Enterprise from an in-line rating to an outperform rating and lifted their price objective for the company from $16.00 to $20.00 in a report on Sunday, July 25th.
+Finally, Zacks Investment Research upgraded Hewlett Packard Enterprise from a hold rating to a strong-buy rating and set a $17.00 price objective on the stock in a report on Tuesday, November 2nd.
+One analyst has rated the stock with a sell rating, three have issued a hold rating, eight have given a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $16.88.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, October 6th.
-Stockholders of record on Monday, September 13th were given a dividend of $0.12 per share.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.28%.
-The ex-dividend date was Friday, September 10th.
-Hewlett Packard Enterprise’s payout ratio is 35.56%.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, October 6th.
+Shareholders of record on Monday, September 13th were issued a $0.12 dividend.
+This represents a $0.48 dividend on an annualized basis and a yield of 3.10%.
+The ex-dividend date of this dividend was Friday, September 10th.
+Hewlett Packard Enterprise’s dividend payout ratio is 62.34%.

-In related news, CEO Antonio F. Neri sold 88,136 shares of the firm’s stock in a transaction that occurred on Friday, October 15th.
-The stock was sold at an average price of $15.26, for a total value of $1,344,955.36.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, SVP Thomas E. Black, Jr. sold 16,512 shares of the firm’s stock in a transaction that occurred on Friday, September 10th.
-The shares were sold at an average price of $14.55, for a total value of $240,249.60.
+In other news, SVP Neil B. Macdonald sold 8,535 shares of the company’s stock in a transaction on Tuesday, October 26th.
+The stock was sold at an average price of $15.46, for a total transaction of $131,951.10.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Irv Rothman sold 10,000 shares of the company’s stock in a transaction on Wednesday, September 8th.
+The stock was sold at an average price of $14.96, for a total value of $149,600.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 135,469 shares of company stock worth $2,056,083 over the last quarter.
+Over the last ninety days, insiders sold 135,469 shares of company stock worth $2,056,083.
 Insiders own 0.52% of the company’s stock.

-A hedge fund recently raised its stake in Hewlett Packard Enterprise stock.
-Ironwood Wealth Management LLC. lifted its stake in shares of Hewlett Packard Enterprise (NYSE:HPE) by 52.8% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 4,186 shares of the technology company’s stock after acquiring an additional 1,447 shares during the quarter.
+An institutional investor recently raised its position in Hewlett Packard Enterprise stock.
+Ironwood Wealth Management LLC. increased its holdings in shares of Hewlett Packard Enterprise (NYSE:HPE) by 52.8% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 4,186 shares of the technology company’s stock after buying an additional 1,447 shares during the quarter.
 Ironwood Wealth Management LLC.’s holdings in Hewlett Packard Enterprise were worth $61,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 82.02% of the company’s stock.
+Institutional investors and hedge funds own 81.83% of the company’s stock.

 Hewlett Packard Enterprise Co engages in the provision of information technology, technology and enterprise products, solutions and services.
 It operates through the following segments: Hybrid IT, Intelligent Edge, Financial Services and Corporate Investments.
 The Hybrid IT segment provides a portfolio of services-led and software-enabled infrastructure and solutions.